Adds all the specified members with the specified scores to the sorted set

 Integer reply, specifically:

-member(a double precision floating point number), represented as string.
+member(a double precision floating point number) represented as string, or

 (integer) 1redis> ZADD myzset 1 "uno"

 (integer) 1redis> ZADD myzset 2 "two" 3 "three"